 Is Turmeric Safe for Dogs?

+Is Turmeric safe for dogs?
+Yes!
 When it comes to holistic healing, we are often tempted to head to our nearest all-natural store to look for cure-alls.
-But, you may already have a key ingredient to give your pet a better life right inside of your spice cabinet: Turmeric.
+But, you may already have a key ingredient to give your pet a better life right inside of your spice cabinet: Turmeric!
+There are many benefits to turmeric for dogs and pets, let’s get into it!

 According to Advances in Experimental Medicine and Biology, curcumin has been shown to exhibit the following properties and help with these conditions: